An international consensus statement on genetic testing for heart disease.

 “The 2020 AHA Scientific Statement is a concise, high-level overview of issues related to tests genetics, accessible to general practitioners who don’t have a lot of experience in genetics,” said Dr. Musunuru, “while the new statement goes into granular detail regarding a range of individual disease states.

-“Despite the difference in scope,” he added, “the two documents are extremely consistent in their messages about the appropriate use of tests counseling for people with clinically diagnosed or suspected hereditary heart disease and their relatives, as well as the essential role of genetic counseling in all cases.
+“Despite the difference in scope,” he added, “the two documents are extremely consistent in their messages regarding the appropriate use of tests counseling for people with clinically diagnosed or suspected hereditary heart disease and their relatives, as well as the essential role of genetic counseling in all cases.

 “An important area of active research is the contribution of a collection of genes, a polygenic risk score, to common diseases such as coronary artery disease,” he said.
 “Both papers agree that it is premature to apply polygenic risk scores in clinical practice.”